AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Initialization
 ==============

-Given some ASSET ode, we can construct a phase object using it's :code:`.phase` method.
+Given some ASSET ODE, we can construct a phase object using it's :code:`.phase` method.
 At minimum, we must first specify the transcription mode for the phase dynamics as a string.
 Here we have chosen, third order Legendre-Gauss-Lobatto collocation or :code:`'LGL3'`, which approximates the trajectory as piecewise cubic splines.
 We can also choose from the 5th and 7th Order LGL methods, the trapezoidal method, or a central shooting scheme.
 In most